You were probably taught by your parents to get a good education, a good job, buy a home, work really hard, and pay off your debt.

 I know many people are concerned about inflation rising, and I agree if inflation does rise sustainably, the RBA will raise interest rates a little slow the economy down.

 But before that happens inflation will need to remain in the range of 2.5-3% for some time; wages will need to rise and our economy will need to be booming.

 And of course, that means the value of assets including real estate will have gone up between now and then (when interest rates eventually rise.)

 And when the RBA does increase interest rates we are likely to get a few small increases – rates are not going to go up to 6 or 7%.

 The RBA won’t want to smash the economy.

 And rising rates won’t mean that scores of Aussies will fall into mortgage default like some of the scaremongers are suggesting.

-This means that for those who have a steady jobs and good cash flow, borrowing makes sense in today’s low interest rate environment.
+This means that for those who have a steady job and good cash flow, borrowing makes sense in today’s low-interest-rate environment.